 - 1/4 cup maple syrup or agave syrup

 - 2 tsp agar agar powder

-- 3 tsp @amazinggrasscanada organic wheat grass (optional for color or you can use vegan coloring)
+- 3 tsp Amazing Grass organic wheat grass or Matcha Powder

 - Grease a 8-inch tart tin with a removable bottom with coconut oil.
 In a food processor combine all the ingredients for the crust and pulse until everything comes together and looks like wet sand.